How to Set Page Orientation and Rotation in .NET C# | IronPDF

 Frequently Asked Questions

-How can I determine the current rotation of a PDF page?
+How can I check the current rotation angle of a PDF page?